Nindenkawe/Bavuga_Nti_bavuga/sessionguide.md

 # Welcome to the Bavuga Ntibavuga Developer's Guide

-Hello, fellow developer!
-Welcome to the official guide for **Bavuga Ntibavuga**, a dynamic Kinyarwanda language game powered by Google's Generative AI.
-If you're excited about building smart, interactive applications that feel alive, you're in the right place.
+Welcome to this guide for **Bavuga Ntibavuga**, a dynamic Kinyarwanda language game powered by Google's Generative AI. designed to showcase what we have been learning in the **Build with Ai** organised by **GDG Kigali**.

-This guide is your all-access pass.
-We'll show you how to get the app running and, more importantly, pull back the curtain to reveal how the magic works.
+This guide will show you the aproach i took in making this game web app with a local context at its core.
+I'll show you how to get the app running and, more importantly, pull back the curtain to reveal how the magic works.

-### Choose Your Adventure
+### Choose Your Mode

 You have two paths for running this application.
 Choose the one that fits your goal: